 A few weeks after returning from Poland (dzień dobry!)
 I’m still thinking about Auschwitz from time to time.
 Normally I’d have written a blog post, but this time I was hesitating.
 Everything has been said about Auschwitz and most of what I’m reflecting about probably has been written before many times.
 So be it.
-My apologies if these personal notes aren’t adding anything new for you.

 Contrary to my – possibly naive – expectations, I wasn’t fully prepared for what I saw in Auschwitz.
 A historian with a focus on National Socialism, I had visited various concentration camps and other Nazi related locations in Germany and Austria before.
 But Auschwitz is different, indeed.